 12 Heures du Norfolk

-EnduroKA is a new endurance series for 2019 which offers a competitive, cost effective way to enjoy the thrill of team endurance racing.
+EnduroKA is an endurance series started in 2019 which offers a competitive, cost effective way to enjoy the thrill of team endurance racing.

 The 2021 EnduroKA season got off to a fine start at Donington Park last weekend when no fewer than 50 Ford hatchbacks took to the grid for an epic five-hour endurance race.

 First blood went to IP Racing’s line-up of Adam Blair, Scott Parkin and Oliver Wilmott, who put the team’s #36 car on pole position from JTR’s entry, despite the latter’s roster including Le Mans winner and international sports car star Nick Tandy.

 IP’s trio made good on their promising qualifying pace taking the initial lead and holding station at the front of the enormous field for the opening 20 laps of the race.
 This was when Alex Reade Motorsport’s entry for Luke Reade, Sam Lukes, John Wyatt and Chris Reade came into contention for overall honours, swapping positions several times with the IP car before moving into a lead it would hold until lap 47.

 It was then KAR’s turn to run at the front with Matthew Eldridge, Justin Roberts and Ralph Fernhough, before the JTR car Tandy was sharing with David and Elliot Mason, and the Octane Junkies machine of Adam Smith, Martyn Smith and Bazza Ward took turns at the front.

 The red flag was called for after 113 laps, due to coolant on the circuit and by this time it was IP Racing back in the lead, though this time courtesy of the #63 machine of Peter Keen, Ryan Parkin and Mark Witherington.
 The sister car was still in the thick of it though, sitting in second at the interruption.